pmta/radiosonde/README.md

 Running the container in privileged mode to allow the container access to SDR USB module.

-Exposing port 5000 allows access to the building webservice at http://localhost:5000
+Exposing port 5000 allows access to the build-in webservice at http://localhost:5000

 ```
 [me@i7 ~]$ docker run -it --privileged -v /dev/bus/usb:/dev/bus/usb -p 5000:5000 pmta/radiosonde